fluxninja/aperture/docs/content/concepts/policy/circuit.md

 ### Looping Signals

-Circuit execution graph may have loops.
+Circuit execution graph can have loops.
 Looping signals enable expression of powerful paradigms such as integration using basic arithmetic components.

 Despite loops, the execution is still performed on a